QUICK START - Starting with TrackMe: (feed tracking quickstart)

 • On relatively small environments, the default configuration for a single tracker is in most cases able to cope with the load with no issues.

-• Finally, if you are a free community edition user, you can create up to two Hybrid Trackers by component.
+• Finally, if you are a free community edition user, you can create up to two Hybrid Trackers per component.

 step2_03.png